EV-OD/testpoint/firebase-structure.md

 - **`answers`**: (Object) Student responses mapped by question ID
 - **`question_order`**: (Array) Randomized question sequence for this session
 - **`status`**: (String) Session state:
   - `"not_started"`: Session created but not begun
   - `"in_progress"`: Student actively taking test
   - `"completed"`: Test finished normally
   - `"submitted"`: Manual submission by student
-  - `"violation_submitted"`: Auto-submitted due to violations
+  - `"expired"`: Test exceeded time limit
 - **`violations`**: (Array) Anti-cheat violations detected
 - **`final_score`**: (Number) Calculated score percentage (0-100)
 - **`created_at`**: (Timestamp) Session creation time

+### Computed Properties: ✅ IMPLEMENTED
+- `isCompleted`: Whether session is completed or submitted
+- `isInProgress`: Whether session is currently active
+- `isExpired`: Whether session has expired
+- `elapsedTime`: Time spent on test
+- `remainingTime`: Time left (with safety checks)
+- `answeredQuestionsCount`: Number of questions answered
+- `progressPercentage`: Completion percentage

+### Student Answer Structure: ✅ IMPLEMENTED
+Each answer in the `answers` object contains:
+- `selected_answer_index`: (Number) Index of chosen option (0-3)
+- `answered_at`: (Timestamp) When answer was selected
+- `is_correct`: (Boolean) Whether answer is correct

+### Anti-Cheat Violation Structure: ✅ IMPLEMENTED
+Each violation in the `violations` array contains:
+- `id`: (String) Unique violation identifier
+- `timestamp`: (Timestamp) When violation occurred
+- `type`: (String) Type of violation (e.g., "app_switch")
+- `description`: (String) Human-readable violation description
+- `metadata`: (Object) Additional violation-specific data

-### Implementation Status: 🚧 PARTIAL
+### Implementation Status: ✅ COMPREHENSIVE MODEL IMPLEMENTATION
-- ✅ Basic models and structure defined
+- ✅ Complete TestSession model with all computed properties
+- ✅ StudentAnswer model for structured answer storage
+- ✅ AntiCheatViolation model for violation tracking
-- ✅ Test-taking interface with timer
+- ✅ Test-taking interface with timer and progress tracking
-- ✅ Answer collection and scoring
+- ✅ Answer collection and real-time scoring
 - ✅ Basic anti-cheat monitoring (app switches)
+- ✅ Session status management and lifecycle
-- ⏳ Firebase persistence layer
+- ⏳ Firebase persistence layer (repository methods exist)
 - ⏳ Session recovery and offline support
-- ⏳ Comprehensive violation tracking
+- ⏳ Comprehensive violation reporting for teachers

+### Security Rules: ✅ IMPLEMENTED
+- Admins: Read access to all test sessions
+- Teachers: Read access to sessions for their tests
+- Students: Full access to their own test sessions, create permissions for accessible tests

+---

+## 5. `test_submissions` Collection (Reference in Security Rules)

+This collection is referenced in the Firestore security rules but appears to be an alternative interface to `test_sessions` for accessing completed test data.
+The actual implementation uses `test_sessions` for both active and completed tests.

+### Purpose:
+- Alternative query path for completed tests
+- Teacher access to student submissions
+- Potential future separation of active vs. completed sessions

+### Security Rules: ✅ IMPLEMENTED
+- Admins: Read access to all submissions
+- Teachers: Read access to submissions for their tests
+- Students: Read access to their own submissions, create permissions for accessible tests

+### Current Status: 🚧 ARCHITECTURAL DECISION PENDING
+- Rules exist but collection may be an alias to `test_sessions`
+- Implementation currently uses `test_sessions` for all session data
+- Future refactoring may separate active sessions from completed submissions

 ---